Rebuilding the R-390A Receivers

 counter.
 Here's the procedure,...

 If the Veeder-Root counter wasn't set to XX.000 before removing the RF module, then the PTO was not pre-set to 3.455mc.
 This is a minor inconvenience that requires the PTO be set by powering up the R-390A and measuring the frequency out of the PTO with a digital frequency counter.
 It is assumed now that the PTO was out of the receiver so the oldham coupler is not together.
 Connect the PTO to the power plug in the PTO bay.
 Then route the PTO output coaxial cable to the back panel IF output connector.
 Disconnect the IF output cable and install the PTO output cable in its place.
 This provides you with a BNC connection for the PTO output that is then connected to the digital frequency counter.
 It isn't necessary to have the PTO mounted at this point but it will have to be in the PTO bay because of the cable lengths.
 With the R-390A powered up, the PTO will show the output frequency on the counter in about 30 seconds or so.
 Now rotate the PTO coupler and adjust the frequency to 3.455mc as measured on the DFC.
 Be sure the R-390A Veeder-Root counter is set to XX.000.
 Now the two faces of the oldham coupler should be correctly aligned (one projection oriented 90 degrees difference from the other face's projection.)
-Next, insert the coupler center piece.
+Install the center piece.
+If necessary, you can loosen the clamp on the Oldham coupler on the gearbox side.
+Be sure you have the DIAL LOCK on so the dial setting doesn't move.
+You can rotate the one coupler now to engage the center piece slot.
+Make sure the PTO side doesn't move.
 This may require moving the PTO body around a bit to get the two faces and the center piece to fit together.
-Once they fit, then go ahead and tighten the three captive screws to remount the PTO.
+Once they fit, tighten the coupler clamp if it was loosened, then go ahead and tighten the three captive screws to remount the PTO.
 Fit the backlash spring to the pins on the two coupler faces.
-Now, test that the PTO output frequency is 3.455mc at XX.000 and is 2.455mc at XX+000.
-Power off the R-390A and reconnect the PTO output cable to the RF module and the IF module's IF output cable to the IF output connector
+Now, loosen the DIAL LOCK and test that the PTO output frequency is 3.455mc at XX.000 and is 2.455mc at XX+000.
+If a slight correction is needed, loosen the gearbox side coupler clamp to slightly move the PTO side to the correct frequency and then retighten the clamp.
+Power off the R-390A and reconnect the PTO output cable to the RF module and the IF module's IF output cable to the IF output connector.
+NOTE: Once you've done this PTO synchronizing several times you'll get to the point where it becomes very quick and easy.
+It's actually better and more accurate than relying on the straight mechanical operation of "remove, don't touch, reinstall" procedure.

 |End-Point Error Adjustment